Matbabs/BrickBreaker-IA/README.md

 The first phase of the project is the creation of a neural network.
 Indeed, the final objective is to combine a NN and a genetic algorithm.

 The neural network was therefore developed according to the following model.
+[Designed with NN-SVG (alexlenail)](http://alexlenail.me/NN-SVG/index.html)

 ![Neural Network](./assets/nn.svg)